sendbird/sendbird-chat-sdk-flutter/README.md

 #### B. Using a unique user ID and an access token

 By using Chat Platform API, you can [create a user](https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-create-a-user) and issue a unique access token to each user, or [issue an access token](https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-update-a-user) for an existing user.
-Once an access token is issued, a user is required to provide the access token to log in to the Sendbird application.
+Once an access token is issued, a user is required to provide the access token to log in to your Sendbird application.

 1. Using the [Chat Platform API](https://sendbird.com/docs/chat/v3/platform-api/guides/user#2-create-a-user), create a Sendbird user account with the information submitted when a user signs up or signs in to your service.
 2. Save the user ID along with the issued access token to your securely managed persistent storage.